WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

   We can compare the smallest elements of the two sorted sets, and discard the smaller one if they are not identical.
 Cost is `O(n log n + m log m + n + m)`.

+####<a id="pragmaticsofsorting">Pragmatics of Sorting</a>

+So now that we know the importance of sorting and how to start sorting, we need to ask ourselves what order do we want our items sorted?
+Some questions to ask are:

+* Increasing or Decreasing Order; different applications call for different orders
+* Sort just the key or the entire record? - Sorting a data set involves maintaining the integrity of complex data records.
+Sometimes you might want to just sort the key, as in say the name given a mailing list of records with names, addresses, and phone numbers.
+* Equal keys - what do we do about equal keys?
+You can bunch together equal key values or you can create a relative order among these keys.
+Sometimes you can resort to __secondary keys__, like by Last Name, then First Name.
+A sorting algorithm is __stable__ if you want to leave items in the same relative order as the original permutation.
+If you don't

 ####<a id="insertionsort">Incremental: insertion sort</a>

 __Insertion sort__ is a simple sorting algorithm based on the incremental